btoll/benjamintoll.com/content/post/classful_networks.md

 ---

 <b>*</b> What do I mean by network class boundaries?
-Specifically, the first octet of the first IP address in the range for each network class.
+Specifically, the first octet of the first IP address in the range for each network class, which contains all of the information needed to determine to which class the IP address belongs.
 The first octet is underlined below:

 - Class A <u>`0`</u>`.0.0.0`
 - Class B <u>`128`</u>`.0.0.0`